 The U.S. Small Business Administration (SBA) offers several loan programs for various purposes, some of which are designed specifically for underserved communities.

 The 8(a) Business Development Program is designed specifically for disadvantaged small businesses.
-It’s important to note that the SBA 8(a) program does not actually offer loans.
-Rather, minority or disadvantaged business owners who participate in the SBA’s 8(a) Business Development program have a better chance of qualifying for SBA loans.
+The SBA 8(a) program does not actually offer loans—rather, minority or disadvantaged business owners who participate in the SBA’s 8(a) Business Development program have a better chance of qualifying for SBA loans.

 So, then, what does the 8(a) Business Development program offer to minority business owners?

-In addition to your business being at least 51% owned and controlled by U.S. citizens who are economically and socially disadvantaged, there are a few other requirements to qualify for the SBA 8(a) Business Development program including:
+In addition to your business being at least 51% owned and controlled by U.S. citizens who are economically and socially disadvantaged, there are a few other requirements to qualify for the SBA 8(a) Business Development program:

 You’ll also need to get certified as an 8(a) small business before you can participate in this program.
 You can learn more here.

 SBA Community Advantage loans fall under the 7(a) umbrella and are administered by community-based lenders.
 They are available to entrepreneurs in underserved markets who need anywhere between $50,000 and $250,000 in financing.
 Community Advantage loans for minority business owners are guaranteed up to 85% for a $250,000 loan, with interest rates typically falling between 7% and 10%.